 There are at least 21 million people in the United States 12 years old and older who misuse drugs or alcohol.
-It’s not really that much of a stretch to conclude that a good number of employees also have a substance abuse problem.
+It’s not really that much of a stretch to conclude that a good number of employees also have a substance use disorder problem.
 And the numbers support that proposition.

-A report by the National Safety Council (NSC) revealed that 7 in 10 employers will be dealing with the consequences of substance abuse among their workers.
+A report by the National Safety Council (NSC) revealed that 7 in 10 employers will be dealing with the consequences of substance use disorder among their workers.
 In the same vein, 6 in 10 employers think that addiction is a condition that justifies termination from work.
-Nevertheless, 7 in 10 employers also think that substance abuse is a disease that necessitates treatment.
+Nevertheless, 7 in 10 employers also think that substance use disorder is a disease that necessitates treatment.

 The problem is that they are not getting the help that they need.
-According to the same survey by the NSC, only about 13% of employees say that they can spot symptoms of substance abuse.
+According to the same survey by the NSC, only about 13% of employees say that they can spot symptoms of substance use disorder.
 That means, 77% need some sort of training in this regard.
-The problem of substance abuse in the workplace is already costing employers about $74 billion per year.
+The problem of substance use disorder in the workplace is already costing employers about $74 billion per year.
 So clearly, ignoring this issue is not sustainable in the long run.

 Stress can drive somebody mad, and that’s not a figurative speech either.
-The working environment is a major contributory factor to substance abuse.
+The working environment is a major contributory factor to substance use disorder.

 If the following conditions are present in your company, your employees are at risk of turning to alcohol or drugs in order to cope with the demands of the job.